Frank Lloyd Wright's Creation!

 I'm pretty certain that our room was nice enough for a movie star.
 Cushy and spacious, modern and comfy.
 We don't usually get all that with our stays at historic hotels.

 Room with a View

-It was hard to get to the big windows behind the bed, but there was a good view of the Mississippi!
+It was hard getting to the big windows behind the bed, but there was a good view of the Mississippi.
 I love a river view!
-What I did't expect, was a view of the bathroom!
+What I didn't expect, was a view of the bathroom, through another window!

 Shutters and TV Mirror

-So the shutters were interesting.
-(No glass of course) But the bathroom TV cracked me up.
-I've seen TVs in bathrooms before, but this is the first TV built into a mirror that I've seen.
+So the shutters were interesting, (no glass of course) and the bathroom TV cracked me up.
+I've seen TVs in bathrooms before, but this was the first TV built I've ever seen that was built into a mirror.
 I was sort of like a dog noticing a mirror for the first time.
 I wanted to keep touching those people on CNN to see what would happen.

 Blackhawk Bowl and Martini Lounge!